The Uniforms of the Kansas City Royals!

 Royals lost the first two games in Toronto then came back in KC to win game

-RBI.
-They would fall the next day to go down 3 games to 1, almost an
+They would fall the next day to go down 3 games to 1, almost an insurmountable

-back to Toronto for games 6 and 7.
-The Royals tied the series with a win in
+for games 6 and 7.
+The Royals tied the series with a win in game six, thus

-game six, thus forcing a seventh and deciding game in Toronto.
-In game 7 the
+forcing a seventh and deciding game in Toronto.
+In game 7 the Royals left no

-Royals left no doubt - the Royals led all the way and beat the Jays 6-2 for
+doubt - the Royals led all the way and beat the Jays 6-2 for their second

 In the “All-Missouri” World Series, the Royals took on the speedy St. Louis Cardinals, who led the Major Leagues in stolen bases this season with 314, compared to the Royals’ 128.